cpjobling/eg-247-textbook/_build/introduction/index.md

 $$x(t) = A \cos (2\pi f_0 t - \phi).$$

+#### In class exercise -- second go

-Using the insight just gained by exploring this function with a computer, try matching each of the symbols to its definition again.
+Using the insight just gained by exploring this function with a computer, try discussing this with your classmates and then match each of the symbols to its definition again.

 | Symbol     | Definition         |
 |------------|--------------------|